 While you are hiking on the trail, you will get tap water everywhere.
 But all are not safe and hygienic to drink.
 What you can do is, either bring chlorine tablets or a pocket water filter.
 Also, you can directly buy the mineral water on the way which costs around Rs 100 (in Lukla) up to Rs 250 in Gokyo village.

 Also, you can carry some dry nuts/fruits, chocolates, and other foods that you like personally.
-On the way, sometimes you might be hungry and there will be no tea house and shops to buy small snacks.
+On the way, sometimes you might be hungry and there will be no tea houses and shops to buy small snacks.

 Best trip Notes: Proper guiding, food, drinking enough water, and taking good rest can easily take you to one of the world’s wandering trekking trails.